erikdejonge/juice/trunk/readme.txt

 * Added cleanup_sort_by_size option.

-* 1523785: problem with new FeedBurner URLs (thanks, Andrew!).
+* Fixed 1523785: problem with new FeedBurner URLs.

-* 1524119: catch another kind of timeout.
+* Fixed 1524119: catch another kind of timeout.

 * Better error handling for oneclick registration and episode playing.